 A respondent in a focus group discussion with men added that the practice was a long standing tradition that needed to be respected.

 …in line with tradition when the child is born the grandmother comes, or I will look for someone, even pay so that they find medicine for the baby to drink and bath.
-Then they will tie in the waist or the neck of the baby to protect it from chibele.
+Then they will tie in the waist or the neck of the baby to protect it from chibele (diarrheal disease).
 It is an old tradition that has been there before clinics came into existence.

 [Man, 45years]